-Patients benefit profoundly when clinicians use immediate Advice & Guidance:
+Patients benefit profoundly when clinicians use rapid Advice & Guidance:

-- Instant reassurance, avoidance of stress or worry.
+- Instant reassurance, reduction of stress or worry.

 - Avoidance of costs and disruption through unnecessary hospital visits.

 - Right care, faster.